awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-refresh-sql-command.md

 The `REFRESH MATERIALIZED VIEW` command runs as a transaction of its own\.
 Amazon Redshift transaction semantics are followed to determine what data from base tables is visible to the `REFRESH` command, or when the changes made by the `REFRESH` command are made visible to other transactions running in Amazon Redshift\.
 + For incremental materialized views, `REFRESH MATERIALIZED VIEW` uses only those base table rows that are already committed\.
 Therefore, if the refresh operation runs after a data manipulation language \(DML\) statement in the same transaction, then changes of that DML statement aren't visible to refresh\.
-+ Furthermore, take a case where a transaction B follows a transaction A\.
-In such a case, `REFRESH MATERIALIZED VIEW` issued after committing B doesn't see some committed base table rows that are updated by transaction B while the older transaction A is in progress\.
-These omitted rows are updated by subsequent refresh operations, after transaction A is committed\.
 + For a full refresh of a materialized view, `REFRESH MATERIALIZED VIEW` sees all base table rows visible to the refresh transaction, according to usual Amazon Redshift transaction semantics\.
 + Depending on the input argument type, Amazon Redshift still supports incremental refresh for materialized views for the following functions with specific input argument types: DATE \(timestamp\), DATE\_PART \(date, time, interval, time\-tz\), DATE\_TRUNC \(timestamp, interval\)\.